Definition

 B2B companies

-B2B marketing teams are better able to identify who their target prospects are -- and when done correctly -- can show up in the right person's newsfeed.
+B2B marketing teams can identify readily who their target prospects are -- and when their social media campaigns are done correctly -- can show up in the right person's newsfeed.

 The data presented about users on social media platforms helps paint a picture of who the audience is.
-And using the social media advertising tools, businesses can get the right message in front of that decision-maker at the right time.
+Using social media advertising tools, businesses can get the right message in front of the targeted decision-maker at the right time.